Go to page Previous 1, 2

 Very interesting.
 Do they have some educational videos published for someone interested in horseback self-defence?

 Yup!
 He does have videos available at his site, www.horsethink.com He teaches a lot of defensive techniques that you yourself can do to resist an assailant, as well as ways to use the horse to push them aside.
 I you had a mace you could just cave the guy's face in.
-Now that you mention it, it would be pretty easy to attach a mace to the saddle...
-Razz
+Now that you mention it, it would be pretty easy to attach a mace to the saddle... :p

-Its less suspicious than longsword.
-Laughing Out Loud
+Its less suspicious than longsword. :lol:

 So much interesting reading, thank you for the side.